Technology-Notes/clearcontainers-runtime-wiki/Current-Limitations-2.md

 [\#200](https://github.com/clearcontainers/runtime/issues/200) is related.

-Note that the OCI standard does not specify an `events` command.
+Note that the OCI standard does not specify an `stats` command.

 ### runtime commands